fengsp/django-grpc-framework/docs/generics.rst

   proto message object.
 You must either set this attribute, or override the ``get_protobuf_class()`` method.
 - ``lookup_field`` - The model field that should be used to for performing object lookup of individual model instances.
-Defaults to 'id'.
+Defaults to primary key field name.
 - ``lookup_request_field`` - The request field that should be used for object lookup.
 If unset this defaults to using the same value as ``lookup_field``.